Ars-Digitale/java-21-study-guide/docs/module-02/standard-apis.md

 ```

 > [!TIP]
-> Strings sorts in alphabetical order
+> - Strings are sorted in alphabetical order
-> Numbers sort before letters and uppercase letters sort before lowercase letters: (numbers < uppercase < lowercase)
+> - Numbers sort before letters and uppercase letters sort before lowercase letters: (numbers < uppercase < lowercase)
-> `null` is smaller of any other value
+> - `null` is smaller of any other value

 ```java
 String[] arr = {"AB", "ac", "Ba", "bA", "10", "99"};